-Let’s chat about the hardest thing in the classroom which is classroom management and managing challenging behaviors.
-Having a behavior management system, a caring classroom environment with visual supports, classroom routines, intentionally teaching social skills, and effective planning are critical to effective classroom management so learning can occur.
+Let’s chat about the hardest thing in the classroom.
+Classroom management.
+Implementing a behavior management system that has a day-to-day structure and addresses challenging student behaviors is imperative for success.
+Creating a caring classroom environment with visual supports, classroom routines, intentionally teaching social skills, and effective planning are critical to effective classroom management.
+Then the learning can occur.

 Here is a FREE handout with my top classroom management tips with tons of resources linked if you would like to learn more or grab a printable.
-Click HERE to download the FREE Classroom Management Handout HERE.
+Click Below to download the FREE Classroom Management Handout.

 A Behavior Management System for Little Learners

-For some of your students, this may be the first time in a classroom which can be exciting and overwhelming at the same time.
+For some of your students, this may be the first time in a classroom.
+This can be exciting and overwhelming at the same time.
 We need to teach them what to do and what the age-appropriate expectations are in a classroom.
 Green and Red Choices is the perfect behavior management tool for early childhood.

 Green and Red Choices are clear, consistent behavior expectations paired with visual supports stated in a positive way.
-Green choices are the choices we want students to make like gentle hands, use materials safely, and use walking feet!
-Green represents go, keep making green choices and red represents stop, stop making a red choice.
+Green choices are the choices we want students to make, like gentle hands, using materials safely, and using walking feet!
+Green represents go, keep making green choices.
+Red represents stop, stop making a red choice.
 Green and red choices focus on the choice rather than the child.
 If a child makes a red choice, they can fix it (change their behavior) and make it a green choice.

 I have large green and red choice boards in my circle area.
-The small chart is easy to take anywhere with me in the classroom (ex: small group or playground).
-You can read all about to implement and use Green and Red Choices in your classroom HERE on my blog or watch the Facebook Live HERE .
+The small chart is easy to take anywhere with me in the classroom (ex: small group or on the playground).
+You can read all about implementing and using Green and Red Choices in your classroom HERE on my blog or watch Facebook Live HERE.

 The goal is to set up a safe, welcoming environment with supports to help students develop independence and social skills.
-What is on the shelf and how many things are on the shelf is very important.
+What is on the shelf and how many things are on the shelves are very important.
 The activities on the shelves need to interest the students, be culturally diverse, and encourage explorations.
-Be intentional with what you put on the shelves and LESS is more!
+Be intentional with what you put on the shelves, and LESS is more!
 Spread out the bins so students can see what is inside.

 The bins don’t have to be full to the top!
 Put less in each bin and keep the rest in storage.
-For example, put 10 cars in the bin instead of 20, put half of the letter locks set in the bin, or put 5 dice in the basket.
-This will help with clean up and make picking something to play less overwhelming for the student.
+For example, put 10 cars in the bin instead of 20.
+Put half of the letter locks set in the bin, or put 5 dice in the basket.
+This will help with clean-up and make picking something to play with less overwhelming for the student.

-Use Visual Supports and Routine Charts as needed throughout the classroom to support students so they are able to become more independent.
-Plus students thrive on predictable routines (adults too).
-Teach each routine using visuals, social stories, and children’s books the first weeks of school and reteach as needed throughout the year.
+Use Visual Supports and Routine Charts as needed throughout the classroom to support students, so they are able to become more independent.
+Plus, students thrive on predictable routines (adults too).
+Teach each routine using visuals, social stories, and children’s books during the first weeks of school and reteach as needed throughout the year.
 You can grab my FREE First 10 Days of School Lesson Plans to see how I teach and introduce each routine.
-Don’t forget it is NEVER to late teach or introduce a classroom routine.
-If something or a part of your day isn’t working, teach what you want students to do and use visual supports.
+Don’t forget it is NEVER too late to teach or introduce a classroom routine.
+If some part of your day isn’t working, teach what you want students to do and use visual supports.

 Here are some printable visual supports and routines for the classroom: